 Limits on Borrowing

-- Users may have up to 8 items checked out on a library card with DVD’s accounting for 4 of the items checked out.
+- Users may have up to 8 items checked out on a library card with a limit of 4 DVDs per card

 - Users may check out items for up to two weeks

 - Items may be renewed for an additional two weeks a maximum of two times per item.
 Renewal requests can be made in person, over the phone, or online.

 - A fee of $.10 per day per item will be charged for items returned more than one day after the due date including items from the rotating collection